 Danny graduated from the University of Arizona and the Benjamin N. Cardozo School of Law, where he was a Public Service Scholar and a New York State Pro Bono Scholar.

-Danny is admitted to practice in the State of New York (admission pending California) and before the U.S. Court of Appeals for the Ninth Circuit.
+Danny is a member of the Disability Rights Bar Association and admitted to practice in New York and California, the U.S. District Courts for the Central District of California, the Southern District of California, and the U.S. Court of Appeals for the Ninth Circuit.